P-Sood/Medium-OpenCV_GPU/README.md

 mine was opencv_contrib_python-4.7.0.72-cp37-cp37m-linux_x86_64.whl

 Thank you for reading my first article on Medium!
+Enjoy your fast operations!